 Top 5 Ways to Stay Fit and Healthy Abroad

-Staying fit and healthy while studying abroad can be difficult, especially if you’re staying in a country renowned for its cuisine, such as Italy or France.
-With all the hustle and bustle of studying abroad, exercising may not be your top priority.
-However, working out while studying abroad has many benefits, and not just for your health; it’s also a great way to meet people, explore your new home, and according to the Mayo Clinic , provide an emotional outlet, as exercise will relieve stress and improve your mood.
+Staying active and healthy while studying abroad can be difficult as you navigate a different routine and lifestyle.
+With all the new activities and changes, exercising may not be your top priority.
+However, staying active while studying abroad has many benefits; it’s also a great way to meet people, explore your new home, and according to the Mayo Clinic , provide an emotional outlet, as exercise will relieve stress and improve your mood.
 Here are some tips on how to stay fit, happy, and healthy during your time abroad.

-The most important thing to remember while studying abroad is to have fun.
+The most important thing to remember while studying abroad is to have fun and be safe!
 This is a once in a lifetime opportunity, and you’ll want to make the very most of it.
 Take full advantage of all the opportunities presented to you.

 Return to our "Insurance Explained" section for more information and help